-Occasionally, when we’re chatting with folks about the Flick model and buying power at the spot price, we’re met with a puzzled expression and the question, “Ummmm, what the heck’s a ‘spot price’?”.
+Occasionally, when we’re chatting with folks about Flick’s spot price product, Freestyle, and about buying power at the spot price, we’re met with a puzzled expression and the question, “Ummmm, what the heck’s a ‘spot price’?”.

 We’re not surprised - after all, a few of our own Flick staff would have given the same response prior to delving deep into the world of electricity.
 So here ya go, Flicksters - your overview on spot pricing on the wholesale electricity market.
 Happy learning!

 Well, just like a number of other products and services we consume, electricity is bought and sold on a wholesale market.
 The ‘spot price’ of electricity is the wholesale price of power, or the cost of buying it directly from the wholesale market.
 Spot prices change every half hour, shifting up or down depending on market influences, and transition through four different stages before we know the final price.